History blends with art in Museum of Brisbane’s new exhibition Here I Come to The Very Edge

-Throughout her 2017 Q ANZAC 100 Fellowship at the State Library of Queensland, Greer researched the experience of soldiers and service people during the First World War.
-Accessing photographs, letters and diaries from the library archive allowed Greer to develop a deeper insight into the lives of Queensland soldiers, reverends and other wartime workers.
-Greer continues to translate these stories into her artworks today.
+Melding history with art, multi-disciplined artist Greer Townshend’s exhibition Here I Come to The Very Edge explores the experiences of Queensland soldiers during the First World War.
+Scoring an extended run after initially debuting earlier in the year, the exhibition, which is made up of a series of 3D portrait paper sculptures, is the outcome of Greer’s research for her 2017 Q ANZAC 100 Fellowship at the State Library of Queensland.
+Throughout her fellowship, Greer studied the experience of soldiers and service people during the First World War.
+Accessing artefacts from the library archive gave Greer the opportunity to develop a deeper insight into the lives of Queensland soldiers, allowing her to translate these rich stories into art.